TonyRipa/PlaceValue/README.md

 Laurent Multinomial
 -------------------
 <i>laurent2.js</i> is a datatype for representing Laurent multinomials; an application of the PlaceValue2 datatype.
 Laurent multinomials are like regular multinomials except that their powers can be negative.
-For example y/x = y*x^-1 is a Laurent multinomial, not the normal kind of multinomial.
+For example, y/x = y*x^-1 is a Laurent multinomial, not the normal kind of multinomial.
 Whereas Laurent.js inherited (by composition) from PlaceValue, Laurent2.js inherits from PlaceValue2.
 This is because PlaceValue represents places to the left or right of the decimal point (radix point) which are powers of a base, which is good for representing single variable polynomials.
 Laurent2 on the other hand, needs powers of 2 different bases which PlaceValue2 represents as digits to the left (or on top) of the radix point.
 Laurent multinomials are reduced to skins for PlaceValue2.

 SparsePlaceValue2
 ------------------------